-No payments have been made to date by BMM to the Agency or the Trust, due to neither the Agency nor the Trust having been established when these payments fell due.
-IR was therefore unable to establish whether payments had been made in accordance with the Public Fianace Management Act.
+At the time of the Initial IA, no payments had been made by BMM to the Agency or the Trust, due to neither the Agency nor the Trust having been established when these payments fell due.
 However, it was also noted with concern that the payment amounts were also not kept in a separate ear-marked account, or other mechanism (such as an attorney's trust account) until after the review had already commenced.
+The amount required at the time of the Initial IA was calculated as R 8 650 000.00, plus actual costs of offices and accommodation units.

-IR has viewed a deposit confirmation of R6 550 000.00 into a Standard Bank account, dated 22 August 2019.
-Given the calculations above, this falls far short of the amount that should have been paid to date to the Agency or Trust.
-Furthermore, provision for offices and accommodation as required by clause 10.9.1 and clause 10.9.2 has not been met.
-IR understood that sites for office units have been earmarked on the Farm Achab (as discussed in Steering Committee meeting of 10 April 2019).
-However, at the time of the review, the provision of the office units had not been finalized, and the proposed site was awaiting inspection by the Department of Public Works.
-IR noted that neither the Steering Committee minutes nor other communications reflected acceptance of calculated amounts.
+IR did consider a deposit confirmation of R 6 550 000.00 into a Standard Bank account, dated 22 August 2019, which covered the firm amount due at the time of the Initial IA, but, provision for offices and accommodation as required by clause 10.9.1 and clause 10.9.2 had not been calculated by the parties.
+IR understood that sites for office units had been earmarked on the Farm Achab (as discussed during the SC meeting of 10 April 2019).
+However, at the time of the Initial IA, the provision of the office units had not been finalized, and the proposed site was awaiting inspection by DRPW.
+IR noted that neither the SC minutes nor other communications reflected acceptance of calculated amounts.

-At the time of the audit, no expenditure arising from clause 10 had been incurred, and neither the Agency nor The Trust had been established.
+At the time of the Initial IA, no expenditure arising from clause 10 had been incurred, and neither the Agency nor the Trust had been established.
 Accordingly, there were no records or reports to reflect on the use of the funds to manage the properties, and as a result, the IR was unable to provide recommendations relating to the use of the funds, or the sufficiency thereof.

 However, it was noted that at the SC meeting of February 2019, DENC requested BMM to consider increasing the annual fees for the management of the offset properties indicated in the BOA.
-In response this request BMM included in a letter to DENC (dated 11 September 2019) that an increase in the management fees from R500,000 to R700,000 per property was acceptable to BMM, thus raising the annual fees to R3,500 000.00 for the five offset properties (assuming Haramoep is also secured).
-This increase in management fees was conditional on

-DENC confirming that BMM had secured all the relevant Recognised Vegetation Types and Habitats and that no further offset properties would have to be acquired by BMM under the BOA.
-However, given the extension to acquire additional properties, it was not clear what the status of this proposal would be going forward.
-If the parties are still of the view that the R500 000.00 per property per annum was insufficient, then the BOA should have been amended to reflect a new agreed amount.
+In response to this request BMM included in a letter to DENC (dated 11 September 2019) that an increase in the management fees from R 500 000.00 to R 700 000.00 per property was acceptable to BMM, thus raising the annual fees to R 3 500 000.00 for the five offset properties (assuming Haramoep is also secured).
+This increase in management fees was conditional on DENC confirming that BMM had secured all the relevant Recognised Vegetation Types and Habitats and that no further offset properties would have to be acquired by BMM under the BOA.
+BMM subsequently informed IR that management fees as stipulated by the BOA would be followed therefore BMM paid R 2 000 000 for management fees of properties secured to-date, as agreed with DENC.
+IR queried the validity of the annual payment in relation to property purchase rather than size of property to be managed.